brianrp2000/NumberGuessGame/README.md

    }
  }
 ```
-   - the first thing the method does is declaring a boolean variable that will track the validity of the user input
+   - the first thing the method does is declare a boolean variable that will track the validity of the user input
    - Then we check if the user input is found in the char array taken as input and if it is the variable will change to true
    - Eventually, we check if the variable is still false if so it means that the user input is invalid
       - We now print the error message